CaptainCodeman/gce-cache-cluster/example/readme.md

 on each request, and each source-load and image-resize would only happen on a single node, with other nodes waiting for completion.

+The example is simple and just dumps the bytes read from GCS to the response, with caching on the way.
+A more 'complete' system might use protobuf to store content type and other file information as a part of the cached item.

 ## Installing

-This example is based on deployment to Docker Optimized GCE.
-You should change refereces to project, zones and buckets to match your project.
+This example is based on deployment to Docker Optimized GCE instances.
+You should change any refereces to the project, zones and buckets to match your project.

 Install and setup: